Sculpture

 time been toying with the idea of sculpting intertwined spirals.

-The whole sculpture including the base, is formed from a single piece of marble.
+AS can be seen from the photographs, the whole sculpture including the base, is formed from a single piece of marble.